 Wildlife watching can be tough.
 Animals and birds are often skittish and will get spooked if it spots, or hears, a human lurking nearby.
-What's more you can spend hours or days without seeing anythingBest trail camera for harnessing the natural and considerable power of the sun.
+What's more you can spend hours or days without seeing anything.
 Trail cameras or nature cameras make the job easier by acting as a remote pair of eyes, or rather, remote image capture device.

 Unlike your standard digital camera, trail cameras are activated by a subject’s movement and even body heat – the result is that you don’t have to physically be in the location where you’ve set your trail camera up to get the shot you want – indeed a shot that wouldn’t otherwise be possible.

 They’ll also be able to capture images whether it’s day or night, without getting cold or exhausted, protected by a rugged build that will prevent moisture ingress or damage should the camera slip from its perch.

 While some degree of protection against the great outdoors is guaranteed, as when choosing any camera, however, do take note of the pixel count and also the lens offered by a prospective trail camera, as well as the speed of its capture – critical for photographing wildlife, obviously – and its recovery time.

 Some trail cameras also offer infrared flash – light on a wavelength that won’t be picked up by the subject.
 You’ll also want to make sure it has sufficient memory and power to get the job done – just like any regular digital camera, plus that it is easy to set up and retrieve images from.

 With the above in mind, we’ve got 10 recommendations for the best trail cameras around…

 Best for those on a budget looking to simply capture high res stills or video of wildlife